awsdocs/amazon-ecr-user-guide/doc_source/common-errors.md

 This indicates that your user does not have permissions granted to use Amazon ECR, or that those permissions are not set up correctly\.
 In particular, if you are performing actions against an Amazon ECR repository, verify that the user has been granted permissions to access that repository\.
 For more information about creating and verifying permissions for Amazon ECR, see [Identity and Access Management for Amazon Elastic Container Registry](security-iam.md)\.

-## HTTP 404: "Repository Does Not Exist" Error<a name="repo-does-not-exist-error"></a>
+## HTTP 404: "Repository Does Not Exist" error<a name="repo-does-not-exist-error"></a>

 If you specify a Docker Hub repository that does not currently exist, Docker Hub creates it automatically\.
 With Amazon ECR, new repositories must be explicitly created before they can be used\.
 This prevents new repositories from being created accidentally \(for example, due to typos\), and it also ensures that an appropriate security access policy is explicitly assigned to any new repositories\.
-For more information about creating repositories, see [Amazon ECR repositories](Repositories.md)\.
+For more information about creating repositories, see [Amazon ECR private repositories](Repositories.md)\.